Obtain a Legal Entity Identifier (LEI) for an Irish Company

 Why use a Legal Entity Identifier code?

 Following the financial crisis in the 2000s, the International Organization for Standardization (ISO) developed the Legal Entity Identifier (LEI) to understand exposures at the legal-entity level (rather than at parent-company level).
-Each unique 20-digit alphanumeric code connects key information that allows clear identification of the entities participating in a financial transaction.
-LEI codes are were brought in as part of a global directive for transparency and are essential to maintaining the integrity of financial institutions worldwide.
+Each unique 20-digit alphanumeric code connects vital information that allows clear identification of the entities participating in a financial transaction.
+LEI codes were brought in as part of a global directive for transparency and are essential to maintaining the integrity of financial institutions worldwide.
 In order to improve risk management and risk exposure of their clients, Banks and Financial Institutions around the world are starting to enforce rules that require corporate borrowers to obtain a Legal Entity Identifier (LEI number).

 Do I need to apply for a Legal Entity Identifier?

-From the 1st January 2017, issuers that trade on a regulated market such as the Main Securities Market of the Irish Stock Exchange (ISE), and whose Home Member State is Ireland, are required to obtain a LEI number.
+From the 1st January 2017, issuers that trade on a regulated market such as the Main Securities Market of the Irish Stock Exchange (ISE), whose Home Member State is Ireland, are required to obtain an LEI number.
 The LEI code needs to be included when filing regulated information via the ISEdirect system.

 This applies to:

 Open-ended funds on the Main Securities Market and issuers that are traded only on the Global Exchange Market fall outside the scope of the TD and are not required to obtain the LEI code.

 To ensure transactions are accurately reported, Regulators have mandated that capital market participants who trade over-the-counter derivatives must have an LEI number.
 However, it is likely that regulators and financial institutions will extend the requirement to other categories of traders.
 Therefore, banks could use LEI codes to issue loans, and corporations can use them to verify the identities of their sellers, suppliers, and other counter-parties.

 How to obtain a Legal Entity Identifier